 In case of multiple elementary streams attached to a single decoder (e.g. scalable coding), each composition unit is derived from access units from one or more of these streams.
 Composition units reside in composition memory.

-In case of multiple decoders attached to a single composition memory, each composition unit is derived from access units from one ore more of the elementary streams decoded by those decoders.
+In case of multiple decoders attached to a single composition memory, each composition unit is derived from access units from one or more of the elementary streams decoded by those decoders.

 Composition Memory (CM)